What You Need to Know About Thermostatic Expansion Valves

 Finally, the vapor combination and liquid of low pressure are directed into the evaporator, where the remaining liquid refrigerant evaporates, absorbing heat from the surroundings.
 Overall, this is how the TXV ensures precise control of the refrigerant flow in response to systematic conditions.

 At Quinte Air Supply, we specialize in residential cooling, heating, indoor air quality, and water heater services in Belleville and the surrounding areas.
-We also assist with fireplace and commercial refrigeration projects.
+We also assist with commercial refrigeration projects.
 Contact us today for more information or to set up an appointment.